-Pakistan’s educational sector leaves a lot to be desired.
-Not only is there a lack of schools, but there is also a lack of facilities and resources in existing schools.
-Pakistani public schools face an array of problems, including unqualified staff who lack an interest in teaching.
-The building of schools is often motivated by political agendas, relating to distributing jobs and contracts to well-wishers.
-The victims of this political ploy are our children, particularly those whose parents are not even aware of the importance of education, and the impact it can have on the whole family.
+Pakistan’s education sector leaves a lot to be desired.
+Not only schools are missing, but also facilities and resources in existing schools.
+Pakistan’s public schools face a number of problems, including unqualified staff who are not interested in teaching.
+The construction of schools is often motivated by political agendas that involve distributing jobs and contracts to supporters.
+The victims of this political trick are our children, especially those whose parents don’t even realize the importance of education and the impact it can have on the whole family.

-According to the Global Monitoring Report 2012 by UNESCO, Pakistan has some of the worst educational indicators in the world, with the second highest number of children out of school, more than five million, out of which two-thirds are girls.
-Despite these tremendous concerns, the state is spending not more than 10% on education.
+According to UNESCO’s Global Monitoring Report 2012, Pakistan has some of the worst education indicators in the world, with the second highest number of out-of-school children, more than five million, two-thirds of whom are girls.
+Despite these huge concerns, the state spends no more than 10% on education.

-Education is one of the primary areas of concern for Bunyad Foundation, as our organization holds the belief that educating children from neglected communities can lead to tangible social change.
-In the education sector, Bunyad Foundation intervened in 835 schools located in far-flung areas of eight districts of rural Punjab, a program through which 78,980 children became direct beneficiaries in terms of enrollment, retention, and improved learning outcomes via quality education.
-Sixty-three percent of our beneficiaries were female children, and thirty-seven percent were male.
-The field strategy adopted by our foundation aimed to strengthen school councils, which would be established at each school by government policy.
-Furthermore, schools were made to set their capacity around school development plans, basic budgeting skills, performance monitoring, and community mobilization.
+Education is one of Bunyad Foundation’s main areas of focus, as our organization believes that educating children from underserved communities can lead to tangible social change.
+In the field of education, Bunyad Foundation has reached out to 835 schools located in remote areas of eight districts of rural Punjab, a program that has directly benefited 78,980 children in terms of enrollment, retention and improved academic performance through quality education.
+63 percent of our recipients were female and 37 percent were male.
+The outreach strategy adopted by our foundation aimed to strengthen school councils, which would be established in each school by government policy.
+In addition, schools were forced to adjust their capacity according to school development plans, basic budgeting skills, performance monitoring and community mobilization.

-The Foundation began its educational interventions in January 2000 and, to date, has implemented twenty-six projects and programs in eight districts of the Punjab province, the duration of which ranged from one to 15 years.
-Except for five, all the projects and programs were implemented in up to seven districts.
-On average, three education-based projects have been implemented in each of the eights districts but the total number of projects implemented individually in each district is as follows;
+The Foundation started its educational interventions in January 2000 and to date has implemented twenty-six projects and programs in eight districts of the Punjab province, ranging in duration from one to 15 years.
+Apart from five, all projects and programs were implemented in seven districts.
+An average of three educational projects were implemented in each of the eight districts, but the total number of projects implemented individually in each district is as follows;

 The financial and technical assistance partners of the Bunyad Foundation in implementing these education-based projects and programs were the UNICEF, UNESCO, Grammar Aid, and DFID’s Ilm Ideas Program.